GGU image

 National Grid only develops new infrastructure where the existing transmission system is operating at maximum capacity and cannot be further upgraded or enhanced by other means.

-Assessment of the existing 275 kV and 400 kV overhead line infrastructure in proximity to the project area has confirmed that the current network does not provide the required reinforcement identified to meet future demand.
+Assessment of the existing 275 kV and 400 kV overhead line infrastructure in proximity to the Project area has confirmed that we cannot reinforce the existing network to meet future demand.

 In identifying the Emerging Preferred Corridor, we considered how we could utilise the Strategic Road Network (SRN) and other existing infrastructure corridors.
 However, many locations adjacent to the SRN are already used for residential and commercial development as well as the existing overhead lines.
 This, along with environmental designations, means viable routes for siting new infrastructure are constrained.

-We anticipate we’ll submit our application for development consent in 2027 with a decision expected in late 2027 or early 2028.
-Should consent be granted, preparation works could begin later that year with construction starting in 2028.
+We anticipate we’ll submit our application for development consent in 2027 with a decision expected in 2028.
+Should consent be granted, preparation works could begin later that year with construction starting in 2029.
 The new infrastructure could become operational in 2031.

 Local communities and the environment